Youth Leads at International Vienna Energy and Climate Forum

 – Alejandra Valdivia, Youth Advisory Group Member

-Kicking off on 30 October, youth representatives will gather at the campus of the Vienna University of Economics and Business to look into the energy, environment and economics nexus.
-They will engage in lectures by leading academics and take part in interactive workshops on innovation, finance and delivery of Sustainable Development Goals
+Kicking off on 30 October, youth representatives gathered at the campus of the Vienna University of Economics and Business to look into the energy, environment and economics nexus.
+They engaged in lectures by leading academics and took part in interactive workshops on innovation, finance and delivery of Sustainable Development Goals.

 “The IVECF is a significant milestone for youth this year prior to COP28, especially with the 3 dedicated youth solutions days in which young people can gain hands-on experience, engage in intergenerational dialogue and have their voices heard by policy-makers worldwide, as well as create strong networks and most importantly have fun!”

 On 31 October and 1 November, Youth Solutions Days moved to the Vienna International Centre for hands-on workshops on issues such as skills, financing, the gender and energy nexus, cooling and heating and clean cooking.
 Youth representatives also took guided tours of the City of Vienna to explore how it became a pioneer of green innovation.

 “The IVECF is a great opportunity and critical moment for diverse stakeholder groups to gather and make progress in further engaging and empowering women and girls in the energy transition and its link with climate change.”

 – Cathy Yitong Li, Committee Member, Women and Gender Constituency UN Climate Change